felixwrt/sml-rs/README.md

 [![LOC](https://img.shields.io/tokei/lines/github/fkohlgrueber/sml-rs?style=flat-square)](https://docs.rs/sml-rs)

-Smart Message Language (SML) parser written in Rust.
+**sml-rs** is a parser for the Smart Message Language (SML) written in Rust.

-**Status:** `sml-rs` is an early work-in-progress library and many features aren't implemented yet.
+**Status:** This library is an early work-in-progress library and many features aren't implemented yet.
 See section "Implementation Status" for details.

 ## Spec